-- 6.1 If you have attended an informal meeting with your Progression Leader as described in Section 5 and you still want to continue with your appeal, you should complete the Appeals Form AP2 and submit this. - 6.2 On your form you should make clear exactly what you are appealing against (for example is it against a particular unit mark, or against an overall decision) and the grounds for your appeal (see Section 2.1).
+- 6.1 If you have attended an informal meeting with your Course Leader as described in Section 5 and you still want to continue with your appeal, you should complete the Appeals form AP1 and submit it to the University Secretary. - 6.2 On your form you should make clear exactly what you are appealing against (for example is it against a particular unit mark, or against an overall decision such as classification?) and the grounds for your appeal (see Section 2.1).
 You should provide all information relevant to the appeal including details of events, people and where possible, dates.
 You must support your appeal with documentary evidence (for example medical certificate, letter from the Student Counselling service, Police Officer, and/or Solicitor). - 6.3 You should email your completed appeal form with all accompanying documentation to the University Secretary to be received within the timescales set out in Section 3 above.